couleur-tweak-tips/CTT/docs/video/obs/quicksync.md

 ## :material-cog: Configuration

 === "Medium Quality & Low FPS"
-    :material-information-slab-circle: These settings maximize recording performance at high FPS.
+    :material-information-slab-circle: These settings are for medium quality and low FPS.

     <h3>Recording Settings</h3>